Alsace–Lorraine: Evacuation and deportations

-On 1 September 1939, residents of Alsace and Moselle living in the Franco-German border region were evacuated.
+On 1 September 1939, the day World War II started, residents of Alsace and Moselle living in the Franco-German border region were evacuated.
 This comprised about one third of the population of Alsace and Moselle, or about 600,000 residents.
 The evacuation was aimed at providing space for military operations and for protecting citizens from attack.
 The evacuees were allowed to return in July 1940, after France surrendered to Germany.

 The area then came under German occupation.
 Nazi laws against homosexuality were applied to Alsace–Moselle, and homosexuals were deported.
-The Nazis also deported refugee and resident Jews.
+The Nazis also deported refugee and resident Jews, mostly to concentration camps.

 German control and the Malgré-nous

 After the defeat of France in the spring of 1940, Alsace and Moselle were not formally annexed by Nazi Germany.
 Although the terms of the armistice specified that the integrity of the whole French territory could not be modified in any way, Adolf Hitler, the German Führer, drafted an annexation law in 1940 that he kept secret, expecting to announce it in the event of a German victory.
 Through a series of laws which individually seemed minor, Berlin took de facto control of Alsace–Lorraine, and Alsatians–Lorrainians could be drafted into the German Army.
 During the occupation, Moselle was integrated into a Reichsgau named Westmark and Alsace was amalgamated with Baden.
 Beginning in 1942, people from Alsace and Moselle were made German citizens by decree of the Nazi government.

 Beginning in October 1942, young Alsatian and Lorrainian men were inducted into the German armed forces.
 Sometimes they were known as the malgré-nous, which could be translated into English as "against our will".
 A small minority volunteered, notably the author of The Forgotten Soldier, known by the pseudonym Guy Sajer.
-Ultimately, 100,000 Alsatians and 30,000 Mosellans were enrolled, many of them to fight against the Soviet Red Army, on Germany's Eastern Front.
+Ultimately 100,000 Alsatians and 30,000 Mosellans were enrolled, many of them to fight against the Soviet Red Army, on Germany's Eastern Front.
 Most of those who survived the war were interned in Tambov in Russia in 1945.
 Many others fought in Normandy against the Allies as the malgré-nous of the 2nd SS Panzer Division Das Reich, some of whom were involved in the Oradour sur Glane and Tulle war crimes.

-Speaking French was prohibited under German occupation, and learning German was obligatory.
+Speaking French was prohibited under German occupation, and learning standard German was obligatory.